-This note preserves Durmitor as a technical mountain reference, not a generic wilderness claim.
+This note preserves Durmitor as a technical mountain reference, not as a standing recommendation to fly it.

 Why this is a useful start